 Name: Kate Hill

-Title: Company Secretary

-Agreement commenced: 9 September 2016

-Term of agreement: Part-time contractor

-Details: Base remuneration is based on time worked.
-Daily rate to be reviewed annually by the Remuneration and Nomination Committee, with an uplift of 10% on the daily rate applied from 1 January 2019.
+Title: Company Secretary 9 September 2016 Agreement commenced: Term of agreement: Part-time contractor the Remuneration and Nomination Committee, with an uplift of 10% on the daily rate applied from 1 January 2019.
 The contract is open ended.
 Kate's appointment with the consolidated entity may be terminated with the consolidated entity giving 60 days' notice or by Kate giving 60 days' notice.